-- Only an image that satisfies the following conditions can be used as a background image. - An image recorded with this camera or an image transferred to this camera's memory using Photo Transport - An image with an aspect ratio of 4:3
+- Only images that are able to be used as background images will appear at this time. - Only an image that satisfies the following conditions can be used as a background image. - A snapshot or movie recorded with this camera or a snapshot transferred to this camera's memory using Photo Transport - A snapshot with an aspect ratio of 4:3